open5e/open5e/content/srd/Spellcasting/spell-descriptions.md

 #### Vampiric Touch

-> *3rd-­‐‑level necromancy*
+> *3rd-­level necromancy*
 >
 > **Casting Time:** 1 action **Range:** Self **Components:** V, S
 >
 > **Duration:** Concentration, up to 1 minute

-The touch of your shadow-­‐‑wreathed hand can siphon life force from others to heal your wounds.
+The touch of your shadow-­wreathed hand can siphon life force from others to heal your wounds.
 Make a melee spell attack against a creature within your reach.
 On a hit, the target takes 3d6 necrotic damage, and you regain hit points equal to half the amount of necrotic damage dealt.